tutur3u/platform/README.md

 ### Apps

-- `web`: a [Next.js](https://nextjs.org/) app that contains all public information about Tuturuuu, including the landing page, pricing plans, branding-related resources and Tuturuuu's services through a web application interface.
+- `app`: a [Next.js](https://nextjs.org/) app that contains all public information about Tuturuuu, including the landing page, pricing plans, branding-related resources and Tuturuuu's services through a web application interface.
 On production, this app is located at [**tuturuuu.com**](https://tuturuuu.com).

 ### Packages